Tutorial Gateway

 Save R ggplot as PDF using ggsave

-This example will show, How to save the ggplot as the pdf file using the R ggplot2 ggsave function
+This example shows how to save the ggplot as the pdf file using the ggplot2 ggsave function.

 library(ggplot2)